 Interpretability in Black Box Machine Learning Methods

 Nonparametric regression models are often used in statistics and machine learning due to greater predictive accuracy than linear models.
 Variable selection for these nonlinear methods, however, is a challenge partly because, unlike the linear regression setting, there is no clear concept of an effect size for regression coefficients.
 From a conventional genetics perspective, this may be alternatively explained as two key distinct problems: genomic selection (predicting phenotype from genotype) and association mapping (inference of significant variants or loci).
 State-of-the-art methods for genomic selection and association mapping are based on nonparametric regression and linear models, respectively.
-Using functional analytic properties of reproducing kernel Hilbert spaces (RKHS), we work to develop novel methods that both (1) capture nonlinear structure and (2) can be projected onto the original explanatory variables.
+Using functional analytic properties of reproducing kernel Hilbert spaces (RKHS), we work to develop novel methods that both (1) capture nonlinear structure and (2) can provide interpretable significance measures for each of the original explanatory (or input) variables.
 This results in the first unified frameworks that are competitive in association mapping, phenotypic prediction, and sample classification.
-We provide publicly available packages (e.g. Bayesian approximate kernel regression; BAKR) for implementing these types of methods.
+We provide publicly available packages (e.g., Biologically Annotated Neural Networks; BANNs) for implementing these types of methods.

 Methods for Identifying Statistical Epistasis